IT-Administrators/PyCutRoH/README.md

 At the moment this module provides four functions, which can be used to manipulate strings.
 For further information see here: [How to use](#how-to-use)

-The cli interface for this module only shows help at the moment and will be further expanded, as well as the package functionality itself.
+The cli interface for this module is now available.

 ## Getting started